rodriguesalex/git-starteam-merges/README.md

 appropriate depending on how many different labeling conventions exist in your codebase.

-gsm-parent-filter
+gsm-add-merges
 -----------------

-The `gsm-parent-filter` program is a parent-filter for `git filter-branch`.
+The `gsm-add-merges` program is a filter for `git fast-export` that can be piped to `git fast-import --force`.

 It uses the CSV file produced by `gsm-labels` to create git merge commits for each StarTeam merge.